ashisha7i/TheCashewBot/README.md

 - uuid - to generate UUIDs
 - dotenv- to keep the sensitive information out of GitHub repositories
 - axios - Promise based HTTP client for the browser and node.js

+> Deployed on free 'Hobby' tier on Fly.io